SEEKING SERVICES? CLICK HERE

 This crisis is decades in the making.
 It won't be fixed overnight, or solved with housing alone.
 But if we all get involved - from communities, to Council Districts, to our City, County, State and Federal governments - we can build lasting solutions that get people off the street and on a path towards hope.

-We need to approach to our homelessness crisis from all sides.
-That's why I have proposed a three-prong solution to our homelessness crisis.
+We need to approach this crisis from all sides.
+That's why I have proposed a three-prong approach to our homelessness crisis.

 Prong 1: Build Housing for Those Currently Experiencing Homelessness

 First and foremost, we need housing for the folks currently living on the street or in their cars.
 Before you can receive services, get proper counselling, or rebuild your life - you need a roof over your head.
 That's why I have been committed to bringing all kinds of housing - from emergency beds to permanent supportive housing - to Council District Four, with five different projects either open, under construction, or in the pipeline:

 Partially Open: LGBT Center's Anita May Rosenstein Campus

 Now Open: Wallis House by Aviva

 I am always seeking more locations to build homeless housing & resources in Council District Four.
 If you know any possible locations, let me know through this Google Form.

 Prong 2: Preserve & Produce Affordable and Moderate Income Housing

 If we don't solve our affordable housing crisis, homelessness is only going to continue.
 While we build bridge and supportive housing, we also need to support those living on the edge - folks who are spending more than half their income on rent, families who can't cover an unexpected bill or take time off to spend with their kids, and every day Angelenos who deserve to live in the City where they work.